-As author Jennifer Otter Bickerdike told Classic Rock last year, “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”
+Speaking previously with Classic Rock, author Jennifer Otter Bickerdike said: “It took a journey to the brink of extinction for us to realise how important the physical record is in defining self, community and culture.”

 - Need a record player?
 These are the best turntables around right now